MatrixAI/js-tree-order-index/README.md

 ---

 Have to figure out how to implement node insertion with regards to BOTree, the way I understand it is with entry pair, opening and closing that gets inserted, since we represent an interval with an entry pair.

+GapKeys can be abstraced away into a sort of GapKeyArray that supplies all the gapkey functionality.
+Of course the issue is that gaplinks rely on the gapkeyarray concept, but we can say that if our links are implemented with gaplinks, then this also means the usage of the gapkeyarray.
+Yea no problem with that, we're not saying BOTree is a generic structure, we are just saying that it implements a generic interface, where we specify that we use gaplinks and internally also use the gapkeyarray.

+Furthermore we need to create a function that given a gaplink, we find another gaplink.
+That is given the opening gaplink, we get the corresponding gaplink.
+This is necessary for immediate child traversal, since you need to traverse to the correct immediate child before you can insert there.